Martze96/spotimy/README.md

 frontend: npm run dev
 backend: npm start (nodemon script)

+# 29.12.2022 Update
+- fixed request fails!
+- deleted alert when adding a song

 # 26.12.2022 Update
-- Scheduled a cron job that refreshes the access token every 57 minutes
+- Scheduled a cron job that refreshes the access token every 57 minutes (only local)

 # 24.12.2022 Update
 - Handling weird vercel requests by not changing the list when nothing is in a response